TCGxBill/HMM/README.md

     -- SUBMISSIONS
     CREATE POLICY "Allow public read access to submissions" ON public.submissions FOR SELECT USING (true);
     -- TASK_KEYS (VERY RESTRICTIVE)
+    -- This policy is now primarily for the Edge Function (running with service_role) and admin checks.
     CREATE POLICY "Allow admins to manage task keys" ON public.task_keys FOR ALL USING (auth.uid() IN (SELECT id FROM public.users WHERE role = 'admin')) WITH CHECK (auth.uid() IN (SELECT id FROM public.users WHERE role = 'admin'));